alissatroiano/MS-1/README.md

 # Features
 * Schedule: The schedule will provide site visitors with class times & details.
-* User stories: Each user story includes a photo and relevant quote about the studio from current studio members.
+* User stories: Three user stories from current studio members will be displayed under the schedule in the form of a carousel slider.
-* Sign Up Form: The sign up form will allow current & prospective members to fill out a form with their information so they can book a session at the yoga studio.
+* Contact Form: The contact form will be displayed on the bottom of the screen and will allow current & prospective members to fill out a form with their name, email and comments.
-* Contact Form: Contact form will allow current & prospective members to fill out a form and contact the studio

 ## Existing Features
 * Branded Navigation Bar